-Candlekeep Mysteries is my most recent official D&D purchase, and I absolutely love the lore and gorgeous fold out map of this sprawling citadel library – so much so that it is will be the location of my next adventure (stay tuned by subscribing to the blog!
-Check right sidebar).
+Candlekeep Mysteries is my most recent official D&D purchase, and I absolutely love the lore and gorgeous fold out map of this sprawling citadel library – so much so that it is will be the location of my next adventure.

 As you’re probably aware, the main section of the book is given over to 17 new adventures, mostly by folks who had never worked with Wizards of the Coast in an official capacity – although dedicated nerds likely recognise names like Amy Vorpahl, Mark Hulmes, Kelly Lynne D’Angelo and Jennifer Kretchmer.
 Given that these are all short adventures, one for each level between 1st and 16th (and two for level 3 for some reason), Candlekeep Mysteries is a pretty handy book to wheel out during any holiday season where you might have just an evening or two to blast away on some dice.
 There are, however, specifically three adventures that I’d label horror stories…